adyz/test-react-ts-npm-package/readme.md

 # Boilerplate for react liraries
-Create your own react components with React and Typescript
+Create your own react components with React and Typescript.

 ## Install